Google Earth Enterprise Documentation Home | Fusion resources and projects

 Example A: Create an edge-matched custom mask that feathers coastlines and external edges with the same feather value

-- and hides all ocean imagery from view.
+This example will build a mask file that masks visible imagery to a specified coastline polygon - described by a source vector file in ESRI Shapefile format - and hides all ocean imagery from view.
 The source data are comprised of 42 images in a rectangle with the northernmost and easternmost edges being a border for another image resource.
-A consistent feather value (300 pixels) will be applied to both the coastlines and the external edges of the imagery with gepolymaskgen
+A consistent feather value (300 pixels) will be applied to both the coastlines and the external edges of the imagery with gepolymaskgen.

 The command template to build this type of mask is: